hyesunyun/recipe-book/content/recipes/easy-korean-seafood-scallion-pancake.md

 1. Wash and prepare all the pancake batter ingredients (veggies and seafood).
 2. In a bowl, combine the Korean pancake mix and water together.
 Whisk together until there are no clumps.
 3. Mix in the chopped seafood and vegetables to the batter.
-4. On Medium High heat, add 2-3 tbsp cooking oil.
+4. On Medium High heat, add 2-3 Tbsp cooking oil.
 When heated, pour a small amount of batter.
 Just create your desired size/shape!
 Lower the heat depending on how the pancake is doing.
 5. Continue with the remaining batter and be generous with the oil.
 Having enough oil is key to a crispy pancake!
 6. Make the dipping sauce by mixing all the ingredients together.